 LCLS provides space for all your experiment's data at no cost for you.
 This includes the raw data from the detectors as well as the data derived from your analysis.
 Your raw data are available as XTC files or, on demand, as HDF5 files.
-The path to the experimental data is:
+The tools for managing files are described here.

 Running the Analysis

 The analysis framework is documented in the Data Analysis page.
 This section describes the resources available for running the analysis.
 The following figure shows a logic diagram of the LCLS data flow and indicates the different stages where data analysis can be performed in LCLS:

 - Data acquisition - The online monitoring nodes get detector data over the network and place it in shared memory on each node.
 There is a set of monitoring nodes allocated for each instrument.
 The detector data are received over the network by snooping the multicast traffic between the DAQ readout nodes and the data cache layer.
 Analysis performed at this stage provides < 1 s feedback capabilities.
 The methods for doing quasi real time analysis are described in the Prompt Analysis page.
 Users should be aware of the different possibilities and choose the approach that works best for their experiment.